 Step 1: Sync you dev site

 To properly test the plugins on your dev site, it need to be a replica of your live site.
-We offer the possibility to sync your dev site with the live site form the Presslabs dashboard with a simple click.
+We offer the possibility to sync your dev site with the live site form the Managed Hosting Dashboard with a simple click.

 Step 2: Install or update plugins/themes on the dev site

 Now you can proceed and install or update your desired plugin or theme.
 Test how it behaves on your site and that it does not affect your site's functionalities: from WordPress core features like updating a post to other plugin's functionalities and also the design of your site.